blindopen/TSM-Det-Pointcloud-/README.md

 pip install scikit-image==0.23

 ```
 b.
-Install this `pcdet` library and its dependent libraries by running the following command, as shown in this video [Setup Video Baidu Netdisk](https://pan.baidu.com/s/1BJFyXH9I5eSYpGxsR2cXsQ?pwd=hb7x):
+Install this `pcdet` library and its dependent libraries by running the following command
 ```shell
 python setup.py develop
 ```